PhoenixYork166/Cybersecurity-research/README.md

 ## Encapsulated maliacious payloads on Windows/ Linux:
 ## Traditionally, you'll need to change Execution Policy in Powershell on a Windows computer
 ![Bypass PS Exec Policy](https://www.top-password.com/blog/wp-content/uploads/2018/09/Set-ExecutionPolicy.png)
-## Yet, we can somehow bypass this Execution Policy settings using just cmd.exe to run:
+## Yet, we can somehow bypass this PowerShell Execution Policy settings using just cmd.exe to run:
 ## PowerShell.exe -windowStyle hidden -command "line1; line2; line3; line4;"
 ## This bypasses PowerShell Execution-Policy & PS-Remoting settings :D
+##
+# if you try cmd.exe:
+## Powershell.exe -windowStyle hidden -command "echo from scapy.all import * > ./scapy.py; echo pythonCodeLine2 >> ./scapy.py;...; python ./scapy.py; delete ./scapy.py;"
+## All of these 3 layers of encapsulated code/payloads are even harder to detect...
+## The cybersecurity forensics experts would have to go deep-dive in volatile memory research over & over again in finding the culprits ;)
+##
 ## As most of us are using Win10/11 in 2024 :D
 ## PowerShell becomes the default runtime on our Windows :D
 ## This technique is extremely useful to wear your black hat in a strict Enterprise environment ;)
 ## Like fucking Mxxgax Stxxlxy or Jxxxxy Clxx
-## NOT many in-house Cybersecurity professionals have to know-how to catch you ;)
+## NOT many in-house Cybersecurity professionals have to know-how/forensics skills to catch you ;)
 ![Catch me if you can ;)](https://cdn.theasc.com/Catch-Me-If-You-Can-Featured.jpg)
 ![Leonardo](https://i.pinimg.com/564x/a8/7b/87/a87b8795a17bf841cba6e7dca959a4c5.jpg)